CASPER CURBSIDE RECYCLING

 “I thought at the time that the WWBC’s IDA program had to be too good to be true,” says Adel.
 “But after doing a bit of research, I realized we were a great fit for the IDA's matched savings funds.”
 Pleased to be accepted, Adel proceeded with setting up a separate savings account and began the required WiseUp financial advising online training.

 “As a new business owner, I really appreciated that I could work on bits and pieces of the training as I had time,” says Adel.
 “Each month I would report my savings to the WWBC until I had saved the max amount that they would match.
 Piece of cake!
 And they were so great to work.”

 Adel says that using the IDA program helped propel CCR to better their services.

 “Who can't use education to improve your financial status,” says Adel.
 “We have continued the monthly savings habit for when the business needs another asset or should our equipment in place need to be repaired.”

-CCR has seen tremendous growth since its inception in 2014, and they credit this not only to their customers for aligning with their goals and recycling beliefs, but the assistance they received through organizations such as the WWBC.
+CCR has seen tremendous growth since its inception in 2014, and they credit that not only to their customers for aligning with their goals and recycling beliefs, but for the assistance that they have received through organizations such as the WWBC.